2002–03 South-West Indian Ocean cyclone season: Severe Tropical Storm Delfina

-In late December, a tropical disturbance rapidly formed off the northwest coast of Madagascar.
+In late December, a tropical disturbance rapidly formed off the north-west coast of Madagascar.
 By late on December 30, MFR classified it as a tropical disturbance.
-The system quickly intensified while moving westward, becoming a strong tropical storm before hitting northeastern Mozambique on December 31.
+The system quickly intensified while moving westward, becoming a strong tropical storm before hitting north-eastern Mozambique on December 31.
 Delfina weakened while moving inland, and it was no longer classifiable as a tropical cyclone by January 1.
 However, its remnants moved across the country and into Malawi, later looping around and crossing back over Mozambique.
 When the remnants reached the Mozambique Channel, they were reclassified as Tropical Disturbance 07, which moved southward over waters.
 It re-intensified into a tropical storm on January 8 before weakening the next day, becoming extratropical.
 The remnants persisted for several days, dissipating on January 14.

 In both Mozambique and Malawi, Delfina dropped heavy rainfall that caused flooding.
 In the former country, over 18,000 houses were severely damaged or destroyed, leaving thousands homeless.
 The storm damaged roads and bridges, which disrupted relief efforts in the aftermath, and floods destroyed widespread areas of crops in the midst of an ongoing food shortage.
 Lingering flooding caused an outbreak of cholera and malaria in Mozambique, and 47 people were killed by Delfina.
 In Malawi, flooding was not widespread, although the storm destroyed about 3,600 houses.
 Delfina killed eight people in the country.
 Only two months after the storm struck, however, Cyclone Japhet left damage and deaths in many of the same areas that Delfina affected.

 Severe Tropical Storm Ebula

-An area of convection persisted on January 6 to the southwest of Diego Garcia with an associated circulation.
-It moved generally southward southwest within an area of generally favorable conditions, becoming Tropical Disturbance 08 on January 7.
+An area of convection persisted on January 6 to the south-west of Diego Garcia with an associated circulation.
+It moved generally southward south-west within an area of generally favorable conditions, becoming Tropical Disturbance 08 on January 7.
 Thunderstorms increased, and the JTWC initiated advisories on Tropical Cyclone 09S early on January 8.
 The next day, MFR upgraded it to Tropical Storm Ebula.
 Outflow became more pronounced and the storm continued to intensify.
 On January 10, the JTWC upgraded Ebula to the equivalent of a minimal hurricane, and estimated peak winds of 115 kph, just shy of tropical cyclone status.
 Subsequently, increased wind shear imparted weakening.
-After having spent much of its duration moving generally southward, Ebula turned to the southeast on January 11 due to a ridge to the south moving farther east.
+After having spent much of its duration moving generally southward, Ebula turned to the south-east on January 11 due to a ridge to the south moving farther east.
 The thunderstorms diminished, and the JTWC discontinued advisories on January 12.
 That day, MFR declared that Ebula became extratropical, and the remnants dissipated on January 15.